I’m constantly amazed by the things we can make allergy-free. Pizza? Biscuits? Crepes? Cake? Brownies?

 Transfer to a sealable container and refrigerate until ready to use (or use immediately).
 You can store the caramel in a sealed container in the refrigerator for up to three weeks.

 - Use quality full-fat coconut milk from a reputable brand.
-I like using Thai Kitchen, Native Forest, or Trader Joes’s coconut milk.
+My favorite brand of full-fat canned coconut milk is Native Forest.

 - Be sure to use sea salt, rather than regular iodized table salt, or the caramel will turn out much saltier.
 If using iodized salt, start with 1/8 to 1/4 teaspoon and add more to taste.